NeuralBlitz/NBX-ymovies-v3/docs/FAQ.md

 - **Content-Based Filtering** - Matches movies by genre, cast, and themes
 - **Hybrid Approach** - Combines multiple techniques for better results

-See our [Recommendation Engine Enhancement](./RECOMMENDATION_ENGINE_ENHANCEMENT.md) for detailed explanations.

 ### Q: Why aren't I getting recommendations?
 **A:** Recommendations improve as you interact with the app:
 1. **Rate Movies** - Rate at least 5-10 movies to start getting good recommendations